Who is it for?

 Introduction to real estate investment

-You develop a knowledge of international finance and economics to an advanced level.
-You also select five or six electives which can extend knowledge of finance and the applications of mathematical models, enhance understanding of the role of banks in financial markets, or allow a focus on areas including investment or accounting.
+Here, you will develop a knowledge of international finance and economics to an advanced level.
+You will also select six electives which will extend your knowledge of finance and the applications of mathematical models, enhance understanding of the role of banks in financial markets, or allow you to focus on areas including investment or accounting.
 As a result, you will be able to demonstrate a good knowledge of the major theoretical tools and theories of finance, and their relevance and application to theoretical and practical problems, their assumptions and weaknesses, and ability to propose alternatives.

 This module provides an understanding and appreciation of the complexities of the foreign exchange markets, by highlighting the difficulties of exchange rate modelling and of the limitations of our current knowledge of the subject.

 This course provides a thorough understanding of the role of money in the macro-economy, through a number of economic models, with an emphasis on the role of monetary policy in controlling inflation and output is crucial.
 There will also be discussion of the international monetary system and choices relating to the international financial architecture.

 Final year project or final year course report

 Financial services regulation